-Deflation may result in social unrest because people lose jobs and the overall economic scenario is grim.
-Disinflation, on the other hand, could make people happy as the prices drop.
+Deflation may result in social unrest because people lose jobs, and the overall economic scenario is grim.
+Disinflation, however, could make people happy as the prices drop.

 A deflationary period will continue until the inflation rate is positive or zero.
 On the other hand, the disinflation period will continue until the inflation rate is zero.
 And, if the inflation rate drops below zero, then it would be deflation.